SeniorWire

 Three things to do before AEP this fall

-Fall is just around the corner, and many of us wonder how to get ready for the Annual Election Period (AEP) without feeling overwhelmed.
-In our community, the best preparation starts with three simple steps that protect our health and our wallets.
+Fall is just around the corner, and many of our Black seniors wonder how to get ready for the Annual Election Period (AEP).
+We take care of each other, so let’s break down three simple steps that keep our community healthy and our Medicare choices clear.

-Choosing a plan that covers $0‑$5 hypertension meds can save you hundreds of dollars each year.
+Choosing a plan with $0‑$5 hypertension drug copays can save you hundreds each year.

 Tier-1 hypertension drugs covered at low or zero copay in most Prince George's County MA plans